Wakeley

 Wakeley faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 17.8%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 14.8%, followed by postgraduate qualifications (2.5%) and graduate diplomas (0.5%).
-Vocational credentials are prominent, with 25.5% of residents aged 15+ holding them - advanced diplomas at 9.8% and certificates at 15.7%.
-Educational participation is high, with 29.7% of residents currently enrolled in formal education.
+Vocational credentials are held by 25.5% of residents aged 15+, with advanced diplomas at 9.8% and certificates at 15.7%.
+Educational participation is high, with 29.7% of residents currently enrolled in formal education, including 9.3% in secondary, 9.1% in primary, and 5.3% in tertiary education.

 Frequently Asked Questions - Education